LymarPetro/miu.com.ua/painkiller-philosophy.md

 ## Why the Iconic Examples Work

-The companies you mentioned all fit this pattern — and notice that none of them started with novel technology.
+Notice how none of the companies that fit the pattern started with novel technology.
 They started with a frustration.

 **Instagram** — Kevin Systrom's first app, Burbn, was a complicated location check-in app with photo-sharing tacked on.
 He noticed users only cared about the photo feature.
 He stripped everything else away.
 The problem: phone cameras took ugly photos, and sharing them was clunky.
 The solution: filters + one-tap sharing.
 Twelve weeks of development, sold to Facebook for $1B eighteen months later.